sad-aanand/myAI3/replit.md

-# MyAI3 - Replit Setup
+# Prep Buddy - Replit Setup

 ## Overview

-This is an AI-powered chatbot assistant built with Next.js 16, featuring web search capabilities, vector database integration, and content moderation.
-The application has been configured to run in the Replit environment.
+Prep Buddy is a sleek, modern AI-powered placement assistant for BITSoM, built with Next.js 16.
+Features web search capabilities, vector database integration, content moderation, and a contemporary glass-morphism UI design.
+Configured to run in the Replit environment.

 ## Project Information